markjoshwel/sota/README.md

-   **disclaimer**: the creative lead (mark) has been using adobe software even [before enrolling into np](https://github.com/markjoshwel/portfolio-eae/blob/main/public/assets/skill-adobe.png), so whether or not it's "extensive use" is fair game lol
+   **disclaimer**: the creative lead (mark) has been using adobe software even [before enrolling into np](https://github.com/markjoshwel/portfolio-eae/blob/main/public/assets/skill-adobe.png), so whether it's "extensive use" is fair game lol

-   (_also yea i don't really have a better example than my eae portfolio oops_)
+   (_also yea I don't really have a better example than my eae portfolio oops_)

 ### Third-party Licences

-Exceptions to the above licences are as follows:
+exceptions to the above licences are as follows:

 > Template:
 > ```
-> - `path/to/file`: (Asset/Work Name) by (Author Name)
+> - (Asset/Work Name) by (Author Name): (Licence Name)
->   (Licence Name)
+>   `directory path, file path or glob pattern`
 > ```
 > Example:
 >
-> - `Game/Assets/Character/Frogman`: Frogman by Frog Creator
->   Standard Unity Asset Store EULA (Extension Asset)
+> - Frogman by Frog Creator: Standard Unity Asset Store EULA (Extension Asset)
+>   `Assets/Characters/Frogman`
+>
+> comma-separate multiple licences, and use code blocks if you need to list multiple files/directories/patterns